Faculty and staff FERPA information

 - UMKC cannot provide anyone other than the student with access to a student’s records except when the student provides a written release to UMKC which specifies the information to be released and the party which may receive the information.

-To obtain faculty or staff access to Pathway, you must first pass a Final Exam in Blackboard over FERPA regulations.
-For instructions on how to enroll in the FERPA course on Blackboard, click here.
+To obtain faculty or staff access to Pathway, you must first pass a Final Exam over FERPA regulations.
+For instructions on how to enroll in the FERPA course, click here.

 FERPA: Family Educational Rights and Privacy Act.
 It also referred to occasionally as the Solomon Amendment or Buckley Act.